 At the Brain Injury Rehabilitation Trust we aim to guide service users through the entire process of rehabilitation, as well as offering support, education and continuing help to their families, carers and friends.
 We actively promote the involvement of families in the rehabilitation process, and home leave is encouraged wherever possible.

 BIRT offers a nationwide continuum of services for people with acquired brain injury including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
 The duration of placements at Daniel Yorath House varies, depending on the service user's level of need and their potential for rehabilitation.
+We collect satisfaction questionnaires from service users, family members, funders and commissioners.

 If you would like to find out more, we have a wide range of literature available which provides helpful information to those experiencing the physical and emotional trauma of brain injury, as well as support and guidance for their families, friends and loved ones.
 The Disabilities Trust is committed to developing person centred plans to maximise service users' independence and encourage them to attain their full potential.
 Daniel Yorath House operates a family support group for relatives of service users to provide education and emotional support, both individually and within a group setting, and has a range of family information and resources available.